imabigdipper/ProjectNoise/README.md

 # Documentation

-Relevant Technical Documentation can be found here: https://hackmd.io/@imabigdipper/NoiseLifeTechDoc
+Technical Documentation can be found [here](https://hackmd.io/@imabigdipper/NoiseLifeTechDoc)

+User Documentation can be found [here](https://docs.google.com/document/d/17kGBbxh-eBWdiUsnhiu2aZbxiSHXl0fk/edit?usp=sharing&ouid=107282583284145731019&rtpof=true&sd=true)

 # Requirements
 This app is compatible with Android 8.1 and above, but has been mainly tested on Android 10.